-Perhaps the worst aspect of pessimism is that even if something
+Perhaps the worst aspect of pessimism is that even if something good happens, you'll probably feel pessmistic about it anyway.

 You overestimate how much people notice how you look and act.

 Most people are much more concerned about themselves than they are about you.
 Absent overt prejudices, people generally want to like and get along with you as it gives them validation too.